ScottWorks/React-Notes/Intro-To-React.md

 ### State

-* State is simply data that is contained within a particular component, this data is private and cannot be shared between components.
+* State is simply data that is contained within a particular component that is subject to change.
+If an application has any interactivity the data keeping track of changes is considered the state of the component i.e. input fields on a sign-up form, data fetched from a server, notifications for updates in a facebook activity feed, a clock that updates every minute, etc.

-* The purpose of using state is so Developers can manage changes that occur within their application at the component level.

-* Components are either stateful or stateless.
+* [State is considered local or encapsulated (private) to a component and is not accessible by other components regardless of the relationship between components.](https://reactjs.org/docs/state-and-lifecycle.html#the-data-flows-down) Although components do not share their state they can be imported/ exported as we saw earlier.
+For example you may have a parent component that renders a page with many child components that are imported to the parent.

+* State allows Developers to manage changes at the component level but it also allows the DOM to re-render only the components that have state changes rather than the entire application.
+We no longer need to continually search for changes because we explicitly state what changes occur in the application using the this.setState() method.

+* There are situations where managing state in a component is not necessary these components are stateless.

-* Example of a stateful component that updates its text when a user enters numbers into the input.
+* Example of a stateful component that updates its header text when a user enters numbers into the input field.

 ![Alt Text](https://github.com/ScottWorks/React-Notes/blob/master/num-render-demo.gif)